U.S. industry shows some vigour, but housing soft

 Output at the nation's factories, mines and utilities rose 0.7 percent last month after an upwardly revised gain of 1.2 percent in February, the Federal Reserve said on Wednesday.

-Forecasting firm Macroeconomic Advisers estimates the brutal weather sliced off 1.4 percentage points from first-quarter gross domestic product and its end will boost second-quarter growth by 1.6 percentage points.

-Growth estimates for the first three months of this year range as low as a 0.6 percent annual rate, which would mark a sharp deceleration from the fourth-quarter's 2.6 percent pace.
+Economists had expected industrial production to rise 0.5 percent.
+Manufacturing output gained 0.5 percent, while production at mines rose 1.5 percent and utilities' output increased 1.0 percent.

+"The overall tone of this report was very encouraging, with the buoyancy in the manufacturing sector reaffirming our very constructive view on the economic growth performance during the last few months of the quarter," said Millan Mulraine, deputy chief economist at TD Securities in New York.

-While the rest of the economy is perking up, housing continues to struggle.
-A separate report from the Commerce Department showed housing starts failed to bounce back as strongly as expected from winter's doldrums.
+A separate report from the Commerce Department showed housing starts failed to bounce back as strongly as expected after being weighed down by unusually harsh winter weather.

-Groundbreaking activity increased 2.8 percent in March to a seasonally adjusted annual rate of 946,000, well below economists' expectations for a 973,000-unit rate.
+Groundbreaking activity increased 2.8 percent in March to a seasonally adjusted annual rate of 946,000.
+Economists, however, expected a rise to a 973,000-unit rate.

 Compared to March last year, starts were down 5.9 percent, the biggest decline since April 2011.

-"There have been growing signs that the rebound in the housing market we have seen the past several years might be petering out," said Anthony Karydakis, chief economic strategist at Miller Tabak in New York.

-"We have been seeing this in other housing indicators.
-With the slowdown, housing will become a smaller contributor to overall growth going forward."

-Stocks on Wall Street pushed higher as investors were heartened by data that showed stronger-than-expected economic growth in China, but an index tracking shares of homebuilders was little changed .DJUSHB.
-Prices for U.S. Treasuries slipped and the dollar was steady against a basket of currencies.
+Major U.S. stock indexes traded higher as investors were heartened by data that showed stronger than expected economic growth in China.
+An index tracking shares of homebuilders also rose. .DJUSHB.
+Prices for U.S. Treasuries fell.

 SINGLE-FAMILY STARTS RISE